The year in review

 Joe believes his purpose in life is to use his talent of making people laugh to change the world for the better.
 He plans to do this by giving back, creating awareness to causes that are close to his heart (such as the Children's Foundation) and most of all by showing gratitude for all the support and help he receives from you.

-Joe is currently back in Australia, returning from his tour of Canada, and has just completed 66 shows Australia wide as part of Melbourne International Comedy festival & Perth Fringe World 2018 & 2019.
+Joe is currently back in Australia, returning from his tour of Canada, and has just completed 44 shows at the second biggest arts festival in the world, the Perth Fringe World Festival 2021.
 Click on the Facebook hyperlink located on top right corner and like his Facebook fan page to stay updated , there will be more shows announced Australia-wide.